TheEpic0ne/HelpDatblockCom/docs/datearth.md

 2.11 No heavy redstone use and slime block planes.

+2.12 No building or claimin within the spawning zone in Africa.

 ### Player Behavior

 Players are normally warned for their first offense of breaking a player behavior rule and on the second offense muted if chat related or banned 1 to 7 days if non-chat related.
 A player may be banned up to 30 days or permanently on their first offense if severe damage is caused to the server or another player.